One-Nexus/Synergy/README.md

 <div class="header-right-side">..</div>
 ```

-And just to reiterate, with the `side` option set to either left or right in our above example, we don't need to pass any modifiers to our HTML, we just use:
+And just to reiterate, with the `side` option set to either left or right in the above example, you don't need to pass any modifiers to the HTML, we just use:

 ```html
 <div class="header">...</div>